 This step predicts the number of automobiles each household owns, whether each household owns a toll transponder, and whether worker parking costs are employer-reimbursed.
-The submodule assigns each household zero cars, one car, two cars, three cars, or four or more cars, taking into account a number of criteria, including household size, income, number of drivers, and how easy it is to reach destinations from the household's place of residence.
+The submodule assigns each household zero, one, two, three, or four or more cars, taking into account a number of criteria, including household size, income, number of drivers, and how easy it is to reach destinations from the household's place of residence.
 This step sets certain mobility characteristics that influence how people travel.